go-rel/rel/docs/query.md

 ## Native SQL Query

-REL allows querying using native SQL query, this is especially usefull when using complex query that cannot be covered with the query builder.
+REL allows querying using native SQL query, this is especially useful when using complex query that cannot be covered with the query builder.

 <!-- tabs:start -->